AkhilaLocan/cs668-Image-caption-generation/README.md

 * The BLEU-4 score is a more accurate measure, focusing on how fluent and meaningful descriptions are.
 * The model's high BLEU-4 score implies that it can provide fluent and human-like descriptions as shown in the examples and chart

-## **Observation** :
- Key observations from the evaluation include:

-* Strengths of the Model:The model performs well in recognizing prominent objects such as animals and identifying colors present in the images.
-This demonstrates its ability to understand visual elements and generate meaningful descriptions for diverse scenes.
-*  Limitations:While the model excels at recognizing objects and colors, it currently struggles to identify genders, race, and the exact number of people/animals in images.

-The results underscore the potential of the model for applications that require image understanding, with generated captions offering meaningful insights into visual content.

 ![Poster](https://github.com/user-attachments/assets/89a9a637-3faf-4c55-b697-6b022b6ecd20)